sharmilathirumalai/TF-IDF/README.md

 * Load - Finally the transformed data is loaded into [Mongo DB](https://github.com/sharmilathirumalai/TF-IDF/blob/master/src/main/java/group/analysis/Extract.java#L19)

 ## Data Analysis
  The  tf-idf score of each document is computed by adding the tf-idf score of title and content attribute in the document.
+Calculated the cosine value and distance for each document and the query.
 By doing so, the top ranked document for the query canada is found to be as follows:

  ```json
  {